Purina Moist and Meaty Dog Food receives the Advisor’s lowest rating of 1 star.

 And a fat-to-protein ratio of about 39%.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dog food.

 When you consider the protein-boosting effect of the soy items, this looks like the profile of a semi-moist product containing a modest amount of meat.

-Purina Moist and Meaty is a plant-based semi-moist dog food using a modest amount of beef or beef by-products as its main sources of animal protein, thus earning the brand 1 star.
+Purina Moist and Meaty is a plant-based semi-moist dog food using a modest amount of beef as its main sources of animal protein, thus earning the brand 1 star.

 A Final Word